Arbitration is an alternative form of dispute resolution used in lieu of court litigation to settle legal disputes between parties.

 If you don’t choose your dispute to be referred to the CIArb, then it must be resolved by the LCIA, which could be more costly for you.

-The arbitration will not prevent you from enforcing your rights under the Consumer Credit Act 1974 in court or prevent you from referring any complaint you may have to the Financial Ombudsman Service.
+The arbitration process will not prevent you from enforcing your rights under the Consumer Credit Act 1974 in court, or prevent you from referring any complaint you may have to the Financial Ombudsman Service.